devdiva/devdiva.github.io/README.md

 To-be-clarified.
 I'm inclined towards a narrow focus on development for the devblog, but I do have a broader set of interests.

+* Retrospective - Looking backward, to look forward...
+* Security Matters - Pulling my head out of the sand...
+* Test Driven Development
+  * For Ruby
+  * For JavaScript
+  * For CSS and UI?
+* Interactive stuff
+*

 # Editorial Workflow

 Just write.